 - Make sure that the microphone and loudspeaker are connected to the same audio clock (soundcard or DSP/mixer) and that no other non-linear blocks are in the signal path (for example, no TV processing or extra mixers).

 Tip: If you're on a computer, use a headset to help with audio quality.
 Headsets can isolate background noise and prevent audio leakage.
+For best results use a headset with a boom microphone.

 Check for network issues